April 26th 2021

-Biotulin: the organic gel that claims to rival Botox
+Biotulin: the organic gel with countless celebrity fans that claims to rival Botox

-Everyone from Madonna to Leonardo DiCaprio are reportedly fans, and Kim Kardashian has bought the US licensing rights; as skincare brands go, Biotulin is looking likely to make it big.
+It's unlikely we'll see Her Highness back on our TV screens in anything other than a royal capacity, but it just goes to show that the product is somewhat of a Big Deal.
+Everyone from Madonna to Leonardo DiCaprio is reportedly sold on its formula, and Kim Kardashian has even bought the US licensing rights.
 So why is this organic product making such waves in the youth-obsessed world of fame?
-It’s claims are certainly seductive…
+Its claims are certainly seductive…

 With no downtime, pain or excessive expense, Biotulin promises effects ‘similar’ to those of Botox, ‘reducing muscle contraction and relaxing your features’.
 Available over the counter, benefits apparently include ‘skin that is visibly firmer after just one hour’, along with long-term skin perks:

 “After just 30 days of continual use, both the depth and length of wrinkles showed a marked reduction - skin was generally smoother and firmer, " says the website.

 The above is apparently achieved by way of the fragrance-free gel’s primary ingredient, three per cent spilanthol, a herbal extract which has anaesthetic properties to ‘numb’ facial muscles.
 It all sounds a bit too good to be true, and facial aesthetic specialist Dr Maryam Zamani laments that it probably is: